African trypanosomiasis: Vector

 The tsetse fly (genus Glossina) is a large, brown, biting fly that serves as both a host and vector for the trypanosome parasites.
-While taking blood from a mammalian host, an infected tsetse fly injects metacyclic trypomastigotes into skin tissue.
+While taking blood from a mammalian host, an infected tsetse fly injects metacyclic trypomastigotes into the skin tissue.
+Metacyclic trypomastigotes are the infectious form of the parasite that develops in the salivary glands of the vector and is transmitted through the bite.
 From the bite, parasites first enter the lymphatic system and then pass into the bloodstream.
-Inside the mammalian host, they transform into bloodstream trypomastigotes, and are carried to other sites throughout the body, reach other body fluids (e.g., lymph, spinal fluid), and continue to replicate by binary fission.
+Inside the mammalian host, they transform into bloodstream trypomastigotes and are carried to other sites throughout the body, reach other body fluids (e.g., lymph, spinal fluid), and continue to replicate by binary fission.

 The entire life cycle of African trypanosomes is represented by extracellular stages.
 A tsetse fly becomes infected with bloodstream trypomastigotes when taking a blood meal on an infected mammalian host.
-In the fly's midgut, the parasites transform into procyclic trypomastigotes, multiply by binary fission, leave the midgut, and transform into epimastigotes.
+The parasites then transform into procyclic trypomastigotes, specifically in the fly's midgut, multiply by binary fission, leave the midgut, and transform into epimastigotes.
 The epimastigotes reach the fly's salivary glands and continue multiplication by binary fission.

 The entire life cycle of the fly takes about three weeks.
 In addition to the bite of the tsetse fly, the disease can be transmitted by: